This country-specific Q&A gives a pragmatic overview of the law and practice of insurance & reinsurance law in the United Kingdom.

 The commercial court in the High Court of Justice has a long history of dealing with complex insurance claims; the experience and quality of the judiciary that will hear international insurance claims is unrivalled.
 The English judiciary are widely regarded as impartial and expert in commercial disputes – frequently dealing with international parties.
 The extensive guidance provided by judicial precedent provides parties with a degree of certainty as to the outcome of commercial disputes.

-Is alternative dispute resolution well established in the jurisdiction?
+Is alternative dispute resolution well established in your jurisdictions?

 London Market insurers are some of the greatest users of alternative dispute resolution.